atroup/filemaker-rest-connector/README.md

 };)
 ```

+(Note how the authentication header should be base64 encoded)

 This is an example of how to authenticate to get an Access Token.

-1. Initailse the object with a JSON object.
+1. Initialise the object with a JSON object.
-2. Test for a request error
+2. Test for a request promise rejection error
-3. Test for a FileMaker error
+3. Test for a FileMaker response error
-4. Handle success response object
+4. Handle success response object (promise based)

 ## Motivation

-With the introduction of REST to the FileMaker server in version 16 and with the world of javascript exloding in the recent years.
-We decided that it would be prudent to develop an easy helpful wrapper module on npm.
-That would use FileMakers REST API extremly easy to use.
+With the release of FileMaker 17, the REST API has been updated.
+Previous versions of this package only worked with version 16, and it was time for an update.

 ## Installation

 You first need to make sure that **Contacts.fmp12** has been added to **FileMaker Server 16**.
-*FileMaker Server 16 is required as this is the first version of server that implemented the REST API*.
+_FileMaker Server 17 is required_.

 ```
 cd ROOT_FOLDER